Marriage: Partner selection

 There is wide cross-cultural variation in the social rules governing the selection of a partner for marriage.
 There is variation in the degree to which partner selection is an individual decision by the partners or a collective decision by the partners' kin groups, and there is variation in the rules regulating which partners are valid choices.

 The United Nations World Fertility Report of 2003 reports that 89% of all people get married before age forty-nine.
 The percent of women and men who marry before age forty-nine drops to nearly 50% in some nations and reaches near 100% in other nations.

 In other cultures with less strict rules governing the groups from which a partner can be chosen the selection of a marriage partner may involve either the couple going through a selection process of courtship or the marriage may be arranged by the couple's parents or an outside party, a matchmaker.

 Age difference

-Some people want to marry a person that is older or younger than them.
-This may impact marital stability and partners with more than a 10-year gap in age tend to experience social disapproval In addition, older women (older than 35) have increased health risks when getting pregnant (which may only be an issue if the couple indeed intends on having children).
+Some people want to marry a person that is older or younger than they.
+This may impact marital stability and partners with more than a 10-year gap in age tend to experience social disapproval.
+In addition, older women (older than 35) have increased health risks when getting pregnant.